RagingTiger/GaussianSort/README.md

 <br>

 ### Description
-The **gausssort** utility was designed read in output files of the following
+The **gausssort** utility was designed to read in output files of the following
 format:
 ```
 #Tick Number: 0  #A_bacteria   #B_bacteria    #_bacteria